krzema12/snakeyaml-engine-kmp/README.md

 * Since the custom instances are not supported, parsing any YAML document is safe - the YAML input stream is not able to instruct the Engine to call arbitrary Java constructors (unless it is explicitly enabled)
-* The API is stable but might change.
-Feel free to review the code and propose features/changes.

 ## SnakeYAML Engine features ##